tadiseeek/FineSweeper/README.md

 - width  - board width [3..26] default 12
 - height - board height [3..26] default 12
 - mines  - number of mines [3..99] default 10
-- seed   - optional random seed (integer, optional)
+- seed   - optional random seed (signed integer)

 ℹ️ The board will be the same for the same seed value.